ppgia-unifor/kubow/ecsa2019/README.md

  publisher = {ACM},
 }
 ```

-We have separate folders for the samples of individual projects and versions.
-Each folder has the deployment files for project itself
-and a folder for kubow customizations.
-There is a Kubow folder with Kubow`s default for all projects.
+Each folder has a tool that is a part of this demostration.

 * [voting-app](https://github.com/dockersamples/example-voting-app): K8s deployment files for voting-app